ACES Components¶

 The ACES components are distributed across a few separate Github repositories:

-• aces-core contains the maths and algorithms that are at the core of the ACES rendering transforms
+contains the maths and algorithms that are at the core of the ACES rendering transforms

 Note

-This repository is still presently named aces-dev.
-When ACES 2.0 is released, the repository name will be updated to aces-core.
+.
+When ACES 2.0 is released, the repository name will be updated toaces-core

-• All Input Transforms are Color Space Transforms but not all Color Space Transforms are Input Transforms.
+contains color space definitions and the conversion between them to and/or from ACES (or another color space)- All Input Transforms are Color Space Transforms but not all Color Space Transforms are Input Transforms.
 Some ACES Color Space transforms can be used as Input Transforms, or if they convert the other direction, as Inverse Input Transforms

-• aces-look contains any transforms that serve to modify the default appearance of images through an ACES pipeline.
+contains any transforms that serve to modify the default appearance of images through an ACES pipeline.
 These can be analytical or empirical transforms.

-• aces-docs is where the very ACES documentation that you are currently viewing is written in markdown and published using mkdocs
+is where the very ACES documentation that you are currently viewing is written in markdown and published using mkdocs

-The aces-system repository contains submodules to the component repositories of the Academy Color Encoding System (ACES).
+repository contains submodules to the component repositories of the Academy Color Encoding System (ACES).
 It serves as a convenient way to manage and reference various versions of ACES.

 The major version number of ACES reflects changes to the ACES core algorithms.
 The build number serves to identify the specific collection of modular components (e.g., Input and Color Space Transforms, Output Transforms, etc.).

-Semantic Versioning Structure
+Semantic Versioning Structure¶

 MAJOR.MINOR.PATCH: Reflects changes to the core ACES algorithms.
 Build Number: Identifies the specific collection of modular components provided by the ACES team, as well as other contributions from the community.

-Modular Components
+Modular Components¶

 The modular components of ACES can be updated at any time by the ACES team or by end users.
 These components do not affect the core functionality of ACES, which is why they are not included in the MAJOR.MINOR.PATCH version number.

-Contributions and Customization
+Contributions and Customization¶

 Developers and end users may generate their own modular components.
 When doing so, they should:

-• Create an ACES transformID for their components.
+- Create an ACES transformID for their components.

-• Provide a mechanism for sharing these components with other users (e.g via a CLF referenced in an AMF file).
+- Provide a mechanism for sharing these components with other users (e.g via a CLF referenced in an AMF file).

 End users and developers are not required to share their modular components with the community, which allows for extensive customization while preserving the core integrity of the ACES system.
 For example, a developer might create custom Look Transforms or Color Space Conversion Transforms for use on a specific project.
 While they may choose not to share these with the wider community, they should still create an ACES TransformID and CLF files to facilitate sharing these transforms with other vendors involved in the same project.